-By this offering circular (the "Offering Circular"), Verb Technology Company, Inc., a Nevada corporation, is offering on a "best-efforts" basis a maximum of 27,397,260 shares of its common stock, par value \$0.0001 per share (the "Offered Shares"), at a fixed price of \$0.30 to \$1.15 per share (to be fixed by post-qualification supplement), pursuant to Tier 2 of Regulation A of the United States Securities and Exchange Commission (the "SEC").
+By this offering circular (the "Offering Circular"), Verb Technology Company, Inc., a Nevada corporation, is offering on a "best-efforts" basis a maximum of 27,397,260 shares of its common stock, par value \$0.0001 per share (the "Offered Shares"), at a fixed price of \$0.24 per share, pursuant to Tier 2 of Regulation A of the United States Securities and Exchange Commission (the "SEC").
 There is no minimum purchase requirement for investors in this offering.